Lauren Parsekian

 Lauren Paul (née Parsekian; born December 8, 1986) is an American director and actress, known for Finding Kind (2011).
 She founded the Kind Campaign in 2009.
-She is of Armenian descent.

 Career

 Parsekian founded the Kind Campaign in 2009, a non-profit organization and school program that brings awareness to the negative and lasting effects of girl-against-girl bullying.
 She directed and produced the documentary Finding Kind focused on girl-on-girl bullying.